austindatamanagement/RetailDemo/LabGuide400.md

 ![](./images/400/0f.png)

--   Welcome to the Oracle Analytic Cloud!
+-   Welcome to the Oracle Analytics Cloud!
 Enjoy exploring it!

 ![](./images/400/0g.png)